We’re more likely to sleep badly when we’re stressed. Improving sleep has been shown to reduce anxiety, stress and low mood.

 Having a glass of wine or beer after a long day may feel like it helps you unwind, but just a small amount of alcohol can affect your sleep.
-A night cap may help you fall asleep when you’re head hits the pillow, but the quality of sleep you get will be much worse.
+A night cap may help you fall asleep when your head hits the pillow, but the quality of sleep you get will be much worse.

 Despite the fact that alcohol may reduce the time taken to fall asleep and can lead to deeper phases of sleep (at least initially), it potentially suppresses other important phases of sleep such as rapid eye movement sleep (REM).
 Once the alcohol clears from the system there is a ‘rebound’ from the suppressed phase of sleep leading to increased REM sleep as well as more awakenings and lighter sleep.
 This can lead to more bizarre and intense dreams.
 If you ever wake up feeling exhausted after a few too many drinks, this is probably why.